ksachdeva/scikit-nni/README.rst

             return (X_train, y_train), (X_test, y_test)

 In the above example, the callable generates the train and test dataset.
-The callable can even have paramaters for e.g. in this example you could optionally pass the fraction of data to be used for testing purposes.
+The callable can even have paramaters for e.g. in this example you could optionally pass the fraction of data to be used for testing.

-Now let's see how you would specify in the specification file.
+Now let's see how you would add it in the specification file.

 .. code-block:: yaml